aruba/central-python-workflows/connected_clients/README.md

 1. Gather connected client information based on site name and time frame
 2. Output csv files are generated and created within workflow folder

+## Guide
+A full guide has been made for this workflow and can be referenced [here](https://developer.arubanetworks.com/hpe-aruba-networking-central/docs/connected-clients)

 ## Prerequisites
 1. Connected Clients need to be online and connected